-S I Details of the initiative (Web- link, if any, may be provided along-with summary) Outcome of the initiative 1.
-Installation of wet scrubber to the boiler • Helped in controlling Emission within the limits as per norms.
+or.
+No Initiative undertaken Details of the initiative (Web- link, if any, may be provided along-with summary) Outcome of the initiative 1.
+Installation of wet scrubber to the boiler The air pollution control Helped in controlling Emission devices wet scrubber or ESP within the limits as per norms. at all Boilers